 The West area of Colorado Springs is west of downtown Colorado Springs and north of Manitou Springs and Old Colorado City.
 This area has some beautiful topography including views of Garden of the Gods and access to Kissing Camels Golf Club.
 Homes in this area are a mix affordable homes and higher end estates.
 This is a popular area for people wanting to have great views, proximity to downtown and easy access to the mountains.

 Woodland Park Colorado is located in Teller County sharing a border with the most western part of El Paso County.
+On the Colorado Springs Map, it is the most western neighborhood in the Pikes Peak area.
 At approximately 8400 feet of elevation, it is the highest area in the Pikes Peak Region.
-To get to Woodland Park, travel west on Highway 24 through Ute Pass and you will arrive at "The City in the Clouds", Woodland Park.
+To get to Woodland Park, travel west on Highway 24 through Ute Pass and you will arrive at “The City in the Clouds”, Woodland Park.
 The area of Woodland Park makes up about 18 square miles, and people love this area for its trees, views and mountain town feel.